-20 Rhode Island was not included in the calculation of this measure because it does not include any portion of the Boston UZA's NHS network.
-See FHWA's Applicability Determination: CMAQ Traffic Congestion and CMAQ On-Road Mobile Source Emissions Measures (23 CFR 490.707 and 490.807), and Change Log: Applicability Determination for CMAQ Measures," May 22, 2018.
+20 Rhode Island was not included in the calculation of this measure because it does not include any portion of the Boston UZA'S NHS network.
+See FHWA'S Applicability Determination: CMAQ Traffic Congestion and CMAQ On-Road Mobile Source Emissions Measures (23 CFR 490.707 and 490.807), and Change Log: Applicability Determination for CMAQ Measures," May 22, 2018.

-Table 4-16: Targets for Annual Hours of Peak Hour Excessive Delay Per Capitain the Boston Urbanized Area
+Table 4-16: Targets for Annual Hours of Peak Hour Excessive Delay Per Capita in the Boston Urbanized Area

-Geographic Area Massachusetts and Boston UZA 2017 Measure Two-Year Four-Year New Hampshire Population (MA Value Target Target Annual PHED and NH only) [] (Baseline) (CY 2018-19)† (CY 2020-21)† Boston Urbanized Area 80,053,183 4,371,476 18.30 18.30 18.30
+Geographic Area Massachusetts and New Hampshire Annual PHED 2017 Measure Value (Baseline) Two-Year Target (CY 2018-19)† Four-Year Target (CY 2020-21)† Boston Urbanized Area 80,053,183 4,371,476 18.30 18.30 18.30

-^{} Cambridge Systematics aggregated 2012-16 American Community Survey population estimates from the US Census Bureau at the block group level to estimate the population for the portion of the UZA in Massachusetts and New Hampshire, and then inflated this estimate for 2017 by applying information on expected population growth in the Boston Metropolitan Statistical Area between 2016 and 2017.
+^{}Cambridge Systematics aggregated 2012-16 American Community Survey population estimates from the US Census Bureau at the block group level to estimate the population for the portion of the UZA in Massachusetts and New Hampshire, and then inflated this estimate for 2017 by applying information on expected population growth in the Boston Metropolitan Statistical Area between 2016 and 2017.